How Do Air Move? (Mechanism And Effects)

 How does air move?

 Water vapor is also formed due to transpiration by plants and precipitation by animals.
 The heating of the atmosphere by radiation accelerates the process of evaporation.
 The atmosphere is also heated from below by the radiation reflected or radiated by the land of bodies.
-The air near the earth’s surface rises on heating, creating an area of low pressure.
+The air near the Earth’s surface rises on heating, creating an area of low pressure.
 As a result, convection currents are set up in the air.

 Air movement in coastal regions: In the coastal areas, the air about the land gets heated faster than the air over the sea.
 The heated air over the land rises and creates a low-pressure region.
 As a result, the air over the ocean moves towards the coast to land.

 The movement of air from one region to the other creates winds.
-Thus the direction of the wind would be from the sea to the land during the daytime.
+Thus, the direction of the wind would be from the sea to the land during the daytime.
 After the sunset, both land and sea start to cool.
 The water cools slower than the land.
-Consequently, the air about water would be warmer than land.
+Consequently, the air near water would be warmer than land.
 This would cause blowing off wind from land to the sea.

 Air movement in the atmosphere: There are five layers in the Earth’s atmosphere.
 Most weather conditions only happen in the bottom layer of the troposphere.
 When you go up through the five layers of the atmosphere, temperatures and air pressure will change.
 Air pressure decreases at high altitudes through the atmosphere.
 The troposphere is about 10 miles high, where weather happens.